P-Layer-app/download/README.md

 7. Use `Compact view`.
 8. Record voice tracks into playlist.
 Select a track and click `VT Recorder`.
 9. If an opened playlist references a local audio file that no longer exists, the card stays visible with a `File missing` badge so it can be removed or re-added intentionally.
+10. In save dialog, use `Start immediately` checkbox:
+    - checked -> playlist is saved with `#START:NOW`
+    - unchecked -> playlist is saved with `#START:WAIT`
+11. When loading an existing playlist, Playlist Editor reads `#START` and keeps this mode for next saves unless changed.

 ## Send Playlist from Playlist Editor to Studio Queue